danielfrg/pelican-jupyter/README.md

 Summary:

 {% notebook path/from/content/dir/to/notebook.ipynb %}
 ```

 ## Recommend mode?

-Personally I like Method A - Option 1 since you only need to add a cell to the notebook and I usually write the whole
+Personally I like Method A - Option 2 since you only need to add a cell to the notebook and I usually write the whole
 article in the notebook.

-Liquid tag mode provide more flexibility to combine an existing notebook code or output with extra text on a Markdown.
+The Liquid tag mode provide more flexibility to combine an existing notebook code or output with extra text on a Markdown.
 You can also combine 2 or more notebooks in this mode.
 The only problem with the liquid tag mode is that it doesn't generate a summary for the article
 automatically from the notebook so you have to write it in the `.md` file that includes